gchhablani/old_website/index.md

 ## Bio ##

 Hello there!
 I am Gunjan Chhablani, a recently graduated undergrad from [BITS Pilani Goa](https://bits-pilani.ac.in/), with a B.E. in Computer Science.
 I am currently working as an Applications Engineer at [Oracle, India](https://www.oracle.com/in/index.html) where I work on developing web applications for Human Capital Management.

+Prior to this, I spent a wonderful semester at [University of Pittsburgh, Medical Center](https://www.upmc.com/) for my undergraduate thesis where I was advised by [Dr. Kunal Dansingani](http://ophthalmology.pitt.edu/people/kunal-k-dansingani-mbbs-ma-frcophth) and [Dr. Shan Suthaharan](https://sites.google.com/uncg.edu/shan-suthaharan/home?authuser=0).
+My work focussed on analysing a novel weight initialization technique and its performance on choroid segmentation in OCT Scans.

 Apart from that, I am highly interested in deep learning and its applications and use my personal time to work on research projects.
 My broad research interests include - computer vision, biomedical image analysis, natural language processing, and multi-modal learning.

-Prior to this, I spent a wonderful semester at [University of Pittsburgh, Medical Center](https://www.upmc.com/) for my undergraduate thesis where I was advised by [Dr. Kunal Dansingani](http://ophthalmology.pitt.edu/people/kunal-k-dansingani-mbbs-ma-frcophth) and [Dr. Shan Suthaharan](https://sites.google.com/uncg.edu/shan-suthaharan/home?authuser=0).
-My work was focussed on analysing a novel weight initialization technique and its performance on choroid segmentation in OCT Scans.
+In the little "personal" time that I get, I love reading self-help books and listening to music.
+I am also big on binge-watching and have watched over 40 TV shows.

+I'm always up for collaboration, so if you're interesting in working with me, I would be immensely pleased to hear from you.
 *****;

 ## News ##